Cloud Spotter, Water Bead Bracelet or Riverfest Headband – make them with friends at the library or take the materials home.

 See the RiverFest mascot Scrappy on display!
 Created by sculptor Mary Johnson, the splashing bass figure is metal armature.
 Each year students from the Phipps Center for the Arts “Just Add Water” art and science class help complete the sculpture by processing and re-purposing the litter collected in Hudson during the river cleanup to create a new “skin” for Scrappy.

-The public and Rotarians are invited to a free moderated panel discussion on the subject of river water quality, following regular meeting of Hudson Daybreak Rotary.
+The public and Rotarians are invited to a free discussion by Angie Hong on the subject of the state of the watershed, following regular meeting of Hudson Daybreak Rotary.

 Bioblitz programs and hikes begin at 3pm on Friday, July 21 and continue on Saturday, July 22, ending at noon.